 Even away from the major tourist sites, you may experience harassment in airports (by persistent men trying to help you with your luggage for a tip) or in markets by men trying to sell you something.
 Markets in the Middle East and Northern Africa are known for especially aggressive vendors.

-While I believe that sometimes it makes sense to hire a guide just for the peace of mind (I would advise booking one through your hotel), usually I just make good use of the “firm no”, try to ignore any unwanted attention and tough it out on my own.
+While I believe that sometimes it makes sense to hire a guide just for peace of mind (I would advise booking one through your hotel), usually I just make good use of the “firm no”, try to ignore any unwanted attention, and tough it out on my own.

-And keep in mind that while blondes (like me) may have more fun, we are also more likely to be approached in places like the Middle East, Africa and Southern Europe so covering your hair or wearing a hat with your hair up isn’t a bad idea sometimes.
-Sad, but true.
+Keep in mind that while blondes may indeed have more fun, we are also more likely to be approached in places like the Middle East, Africa, and Southern Europe so covering your hair or wearing a hat with your hair up isn’t a bad idea sometimes.